American Top Team: History

-American Top Team traces its lineage to Carlson Gracie.
-He was an influential Brazilian jiu-jitsu instructor, as he and his students created various innovative techniques and strategies, and favored a style of jiu-jitsu that encouraged physical prowess and aggressiveness.
-He was also an MMA pioneer, having fought several Vale Tudo bouts and creating one of the first academies with a specialized MMA program.
-In 2000, after disagreements and disputes, some of his students left him to found Brazilian Top Team (BTT) in Rio de Janeiro, Brazil.
-The academy was established with the objective of creating a world-class Brazilian jiu-jitsu gym and to train in the nascent sport of Mixed martial arts.
-By the early 2000s, BTT became one of the top academies in the world.

 Dan Lambert founded American Top Team in 2001.
 He became friends with Florida-based BJJ instructor and MMA fighter Marcus "Conan" Silveira and both were soon joined by Marcelo Silveira and Ricardo Libório, one of the co-founders of Brazilian Top Team.
-All the three Brazilian masters were former BTT and Carlson Gracie black belts.
-Their vision was to build a world class training facility where MMA fighters could get all of their training under one roof, similar to the Brazilian Top Team.
-Although they shared founders and similar names, the ATT was not going to be the American branch of the BTT, but a new camp entirely.
+All three Brazilian masters were former BTT and Carlson Gracie black belts.
+Their vision was to build a world-class training facility where MMA fighters could get all of their training under one roof, similar to the Brazilian Top Team.
+Although they shared founders and similar names, the ATT would not be the American branch of the BTT, but a new camp entirely.
 A businessman by trade and Brazilian jiu-jitsu enthusiast, Lambert oversaw American Top Team as it became one of the top MMA training facilities and martial arts academies in the world.
 Headquartered in Coconut Creek, Florida, American Top Team has produced numerous MMA world champions and highly notable competitors.
 It is widely considered one of the top MMA facilities in the world, and it won the Best Gym category at the World MMA Awards in 2016, 2017, 2018 and 2019.
 There are currently over 40 American Top Team affiliates worldwide representing the ATT banner.

 In 2021, Lambert and American Top Team started to appear regularly for professional wrestling promotion All Elite Wrestling, allying with Ethan Page and Scorpio Sky, with UFC fighters Andrei Arlovski, Junior Dos Santos, Jorge Masvidal, and Paige VanZant, among others, making appearances.
 American Top Team had previously made minor appearances in Impact Wrestling in 2017 and 2018 as part of a storyline where ATT fighter and professional wrestler Bobby Lashley quit wrestling (in kayfabe) to focus on his MMA career.